idsla/Scarlet-PETs/swift-pets-dev/federated_solution/README.md

 - `bloomfilter.py` contains our implementation of a simple bloom filter
 - `utils_basic.py` `utils_advanced.py`contains functions to compute hashing, encryption and decryption for secure communication and some data preprocessing functions

-## Step by Step Illustration of the Whole Process our Solution
+## Our Solution: Step-by-Step Illustration of the Computational Process

 ###  Whole Run Flow